xAbhidhar/kickstarter-projects/readme.md

 the project is to predict the success of a given kickstarter project.

 # Problem Statement
-To detect whether a project will fail or not.
+To detect whether a project will fail or not based om the features.

 ## Dataset
  - usd_pledged